KRR-Oxford/GNNQ/README.md

 To reproduce experiments on other FB15k237 benchmarks, specify a new logging directory using the `--log_dir` parameter and exchange the query specified by the `--query_string` parameter.
 All FB15k237 benchmark queries can be found in the `datasets/benchmark_queries.txt`-file.
 Furthermore, specify the training and testing samples for the respective query using the `--train_data` and `--test_data` parameters and specify the respective "dummy" validation samples using the `--val_data` parameter (the sample files for the FB15k237 benchmarks are named with the answer variable of the respective query).
 All samples files can be found in the `datasets/fb15k237/` directory.
 To reproduce experiments using the baseline model, remove the `--aug` parameter.
 The number of layers for all models can be specified using the `--num_layers`parameter.

 ### Tune Hyperparameters:
-To tune hyperparameters for every benchmark use the `--tune` parameter.
-The `--tune` parameter starts an Optuna study with 100 trials.
+To tune hyperparameters for a benchmark use the `--tune` parameter.
+This will start an Optuna study with 100 trials.